Brendan Donovan: Major leagues

 On April 25, 2022, Donovan was promoted to the major leagues.
 He made his MLB debut that night against the New York Mets as a pinch runner and scored on a single by Tyler O'Neill.
 The next night, Donovan made his first major league start; he went 0-for-2 and was hit by a pitch in a 0–3 loss to the Mets.
-On April 28, 2022, Donovan recorded his first career hit: a pinch-hit single against fellow rookie Tyler Holton of the Arizona Diamondbacks.
-On May 10, he hit his first MLB home run, off Dillon Tate of the Baltimore Orioles.
+On April 28, Donovan recorded his first career hit: a pinch-hit single against fellow rookie Tyler Holton of the Arizona Diamondbacks.
+On May 10, he hit his first MLB home run, off of Dillon Tate of the Baltimore Orioles.
+On September 22, Donovan recorded the 100th hit of his career with a grand slam off of Nick Martinez of the San Diego Padres.
+The Cardinals went on to win the game 5–4.

-Donovan finished his rookie season batting .281/.394/.379 with five home runs, 45 RBIs, and 21 doubles over 126 games.
+Donovan finished his rookie season batting .281/.394/.379 with five home runs, 45 RBI, and 21 doubles over 126 games.
 Defensively, he played left field, right field, first base, second base, shortstop, and third base, and was named the first ever recipient of the National League Gold Glove Award for a utility player.
 He was named a finalist for the National League Rookie of the Year Award, alongside Michael Harris II and Spencer Strider.
+He finished in third place as Harris won the award.

+In 2023, Donovan played in 95 contests for the Cardinals.
+In 327 at bats, he batted .281/.362/.419 with 11 home runs and 34 RBI.
+On August 2, 2023, it was announced that Donovan would undergo season–ending surgery to repair a flexor tendon injury in his throwing arm.

+In 2024, Donovan batted .278/.342/.417 with 14 home runs and 73 RBI in 153 games.
+That offseason, Donovan went to salary arbitration with the Cardinals in his first year of eligibility.
+Donovan filed at $3.3 million with the Cardinals offering $2.85 million.
+Donovan lost his arbitration case.

+Donovan would go on to make his first career appearance in the MLB All-Star Game in 2025.
+He went 2-for-3 with two singles during the game, which the National League won following the first ever home run swing-off.
+In 118 appearances for St. Louis on the year, Donovan slashed .287/.353/.422 with 10 home runs and 50 RBI.
+On October 7, he underwent surgery to repair a sports hernia.